Bronx & Westchester Workplace Injury Attorney

 It is a common misconception, however, that workers’ compensation insurance is the only method of recovering damages after a workplace accident occurs.
 While you cannot file a lawsuit against your employer or another employee, you can file a lawsuit against a third-party when your injury would not have been sustained but for the third-party’s negligent actions.
 Examples of third parties who may be held liable include:

 - The driver of a car who hit you while at a work site;

 - The manufacture of a defective piece of equipment that caused your injury; or

 - A property owner who failed to maintain his or her property in a safe condition, resulting in your injury.

 While you do not need to prove negligence in a workers’ compensation claim, you must prove negligence in a third-party liability claim for damages.
 An attorney can explain in depth what negligence is, provide examples of negligence, and show you how to prove negligence to recover compensation.

-Why You Need to Call a Bronx & New Rochelle Workplace Injury Attorney Today
+Why You Need to Call a Bronx & Westchester Workplace Injury Attorney Today

 After an injury, you only have so much time to file a workers’ compensation claim for benefits (you must notify your employer within 30 days after the injury) or a third party liability claim (you must file within three years from the date of injury).
 The sooner that you call a workplace injury attorney, the sooner you can discover the best course of action for recovering damages for harm suffered.

-The skilled Bronx and New Rochelle workplace injury attorneys in the Westchester County area at Cavallo & Cavallo are ready to discuss your claim today.
+The skilled Bronx and Westchester workplace injury attorneys in the Westchester County area at Cavallo & Cavallo are ready to discuss your claim today.
 For a free consultation, call us now at 914-235-8500.